-Have you been diagnosed with multiple myeloma?
-Are you experiencing any symptoms?
+Have you been diagnosed with MM?
 Are you thinking about an autologous stem cell transplant (ASCT)?

 “Minimal residual disease (MRD)-negative status among patients with newly-diagnosed multiple myeloma after treatment may be associated with long-term survival, according to a study published in JAMA Oncology.1

 Researchers led by Nikhil Munshi, MD, of the Dana-Farber Cancer Institute in Boston, MA, evaluated 21 studies through Medline, which provided data on the impact of MRD status on progression-free and overall survival.

 Information on patient characteristics, treatment, MRD assessment, and outcomes, were gathered.
 Data were adjusted to allow for different proportions of patients with MRD across the studies.